 On D-day, the switch was made and it commenced with a series of road shows and information sessions, including communicating this to the trade unions, as it would impact the employment conditions of personnel.
 As the supply manager, it was my privilege to host these sessions which were demanding, but actually ran quite smoothly.
 There was some initial resistance, but persistence paid off, and we managed to implement and entrench the new structure within a few months.

 All of a sudden we experienced benefits that we had always idealized, but had battled to realize.
+Procurement efficiency went through the rook.
 The head of engineering introduced us at his meetings with the engineers and we became part of his formal team and meeting structures.
 I must mention at this stage that many of us were engineers by profession, so it was easy to interface with the engineers as we “spoke the same language”.
 This marked a new era where engineers would invite us to visit them, whilst prior to this, we had to battle to get an appointment to visit.

 On the finance front, it was important to still maintain good relations and I ensured that I attended all the Financial Manager meetings.
 I also had a monthly meeting with the CFO to discuss any critical issues.
 There was initially quite a long list of complaints at these meetings, but, within three months, “supply chain” was the first agenda item, after which I was free to leave if I so chose.
 It quickly became part and parcel of “business as usual” as the initial uncertainties were resolved.

 Because we were close to engineering, we were also close to production.
 We were now really in a position to add significant value to a mine’s profitability, whilst still keeping sound financial governance close to our hearts.
 In important decisions, we would always take the cross-functional approach and involve engineering, finance, production and safety.
 On occasion, we would also include HR, Projects and sometimes Security.
 This ensured early buy-in, which helped a great deal in avoiding problems and opposition that could have cropped up later.